-Goddard received a Creative Wales Award for 2015/16 and will be artist in residence at Standpoint until 26th June.
-His next major exhibition will be held as part of Uprisings at Mostyn, Llandudno opening on 17th July 2015.
+Goddard received a Creative Wales Award for 2015/16 and was artist in residence at Standpoint.
+A major exhibition was held as part of Uprisings at Mostyn, Llandudno opening on 17th July 2015.

 Kate Lyddon’s practice spans painting, drawing and sculpture.
 The Mark Tanner Sculpture Award has supported her to develop the sculptural aspect of her practice over the course of the last 12 months.
-Kate will talk about the things that inform her practice and the works in the exhibition.
+Kate talked about the things that inform her practice and the works in the exhibition.

-On the same evening Standpoint will be launching the publication accompanying the show, with an essay by Alice Butler and photographs by Mark Blower.
+On the same evening Standpoint launched the publication accompanying the show, with an essay by Alice Butler and photographs by Mark Blower.
 Alice Butler is a writer and editor based in London who won the Frieze Writer's Prize in 2012, and is currently Writer In Residence at Jerwood Visual Arts.

 Nicola Tassie and Kate Lyddon lead a combined practical workshop and theoretical discussion, which quizzes and discusses the current upsurge of interest in clay as a central material in contemporary art practice, and how this impacts upon or emerges from functional ceramic practice.

-While teaching specific making skills the seminar will elaborate upon and promote discussion around the interaction between (or mutual avoidance of) contemporary studio ceramics practice and contemporary art practice which emphasises ceramics as a material.
+While teaching specific making skills the seminar elaborated upon and promote discussion around the interaction between (or mutual avoidance of) contemporary studio ceramics practice and contemporary art practice which emphasises ceramics as a material.

-For this event our current Standpoint Futures resident artist Collette Rayner will present a short publication of new material made during her residency.
-This will coincide with an open discussion and ‘in conversation’ with Andrea Francke.
-Please join us for food and drink from 7pm.
+For this event our current Standpoint Futures resident artist Collette Rayner presented a short publication of new material made during her residency.
+This coincided with an open discussion and ‘in conversation’ with Andrea Francke.

 Collette Rayner's practice focuses on model-making as a methodology and as a subject of research.
 Throughout the residency her work has focused on investigations into the insular world of hobbyists, model makers and micro nationalists and aspects of privacy and piracy surrounding each organisation’s assertion of craft, capital and community structures.